 Mercy For Animals’ international expansion plan considers four dimensions: (1) scale of the problem, (2) tractability, (3) neglectedness by the movement, and (4) global influence.

 These dimensions reflect the three pillars of effective altruism: scale, tractability, and neglectedness.
 Mercy For Animals adds global influence to this list because we believe that institutional and attitudinal change in highly influential countries is likely to promote a positive domino effect around the globe and therefore increase a country’s potential for effective interventions.
-The FAOI incorporates scale, tractability, and global influence but not neglectedness due to a lack of quantifiable indicators (more on this in the methodology).
-Please click on the button below for additional considerations.
+We use the scale of the problem, determined by the number of animals slaughtered, as a measure of importance.
+The FAOI score incorporates scale, tractability, and global influence.
+Neglectedness is considered separately, and a country’s rating of high, medium, or low can be viewed by hovering a cursor over the country on the map.

-READ MORE ABOUT THE FAOIUsers of the FAOI may alter the relative weights of the dimensions according to their individual or organizational assessments.
-The only requirement is that the weights add up to 1 (or 100 percent).
+Users of the FAOI may alter the relative weights of the dimensions according to their individual or organizational assessments.
+The only requirement is that the weights add up to 1 (or 100%).

 The default weights are based on extensive discussion between Mercy For Animals decision-makers and experts, as well as a distribution suggested by a statistical model (exploratory factor analysis).
 The weights are as follows: